Quantum control of entangled photon-pair generation in electron-atom collisions driven by laser-synthesized free-electron wave packets

-Finally, we consider the case of coherent control of two-photon cascade emission by transfer of atomic coherence.
-For this scenario, we considered two pump-laser frequencies, $\omega_1$ and $\omega_3$, to resonantly excite the states $(4s5p){}^1\!\text{P}$ and $(4s6p){}^1\!\text{P}$ in atom~\textit{A}, creating a superposition of states evolving according to the free-field Hamiltonian.
+Control of directional correlated photon-pair detection can also be achieved by adjusting the relative time delays between the different pulses carrying the various frequencies components in Fig.~\ref{fig:figure1}(a).
+To illustrate this, we choose two pump-laser frequencies, $\omega_1$ and $\omega_3$, to resonantly excite the $(4s5p)^1P$ and $(4s6p)^1P$ states in atom~\textit{A}, creating a superposition of states evolving according to the free-field Hamiltonian.
 After a delay $\tau$, a probe field with frequencies $\omega_2$ and $\omega_4$ is introduced, ionizing the electron in the coherent superposition.
-The resulting photoelectron wave packet then carries the atomic coherence defined by the phase accumulated between the pump and probe pulses.
-Figure~\ref{fig:figure4} shows the time-resolved probability of correlated photon-pair detection as a function of the delay between the pump and probe pulses.
-The probability for coincident photodetection is sensitive to the atomic coherence carried by the photoelectron wave packet.
+The resulting photoelectron wave packet then carries the coherence of the superposition of bound states, defined by the phase accumulated between the pump and probe pulses.
+Figu\-re~\ref{fig:figure4} shows the time-resolved probability of correlated photon-pair detection as a function of the delay $\tau$.
+The probability for coincident photodetection upon sequential de-excitation of atom $B$, located far from atom $A$, is sensitive to the phase of the coherent superposition state in atom $A$, carried by the colliding photoelectron wave packet.
 For a fixed direction $\theta_{k_1}$, the photon yield can be controlled significantly.
-Compare, for example, the yields at $\theta_1=45^\circ$ for the delays $\tau=-50\,$fs and $\tau=-40\,$fs.
+Compare, for example, the yields at $\theta_{k_1}=45^\circ$ for the delays $\tau=-50\,$fs and $\tau=-40\,$fs.

-When a photon in mode (2) is detected, several de-excitation pathways may contribute to the detected polarization: the first detector cannot determine the de-excitation pathway taken by the photon of energy $h\nu_2$ in the second step of the cascade, cf.~Fig.\ref{fig:figure1}(c), blue arrows.
-Consequently, it is not possible either to determine the pathway taken by the photon of energy $h\nu_1$ in the first step of the cascade, cf.~Fig.\ref{fig:figure1}(c), red arrows.
-The angular distribution of the photon of energy $h\nu_1$ therefore contains a superposition of such contributions.
-These depend on the population of the $4d(m)$ states and can be adjusted by controlling the ionization process generating the photoelectron wave packet.